-The Company is exposed to various risk which includes Insurance risks, credit, financial and capital risks.
-We have put in place a strong risk management process which enables us to carry out identification of key risks, quantification, effective monitoring and management of risks.
-Some of the key risk experienced includes pricing of insurance risks in a competitive market and the increasing level of fraudulent insurance claims especially under motor class.
+The Company is exposed to various risks which include insurance risks, credit, financial and capital risks.
+The Company has put in place a strong risk management process which enables carrying out identification of key risks, quantification, effective monitoring and management of risks.
+Some of the key risk experienced includes pricing of insurance risks in a competitive market and the increasing level of fraudulent insurance claims especially under the motor class.
 The move towards risk based capital regime by the Insurance regulatory Authority is also providing a positive improvement on risk management transformation journey.